 Indiana law states that any individual who is involved in an accident and damage is done to a vehicle, has the legal obligation to stop as soon as possible.
 If you cannot stop immediately, you must return to the scene as soon as possible.

 The outcome of a hit and run accident which resulted in injury or even death may lead to the defendant being charged with a felony.
+An Indianapolis car accident lawyer can explain what may happen to the at-fault driver in your particular case.
 Each felony is dependent on circumstance, but the most common for hit and run accidents are:

 - A class 2 felony may be charged to someone who’s accident caused physical harm or death.